-As a group of almost 40 Lions, we have fun serving the local community and organising a wide range of events to raise money for good causes, locally, nationally and internationally
+As a group of almost 40 Lions, we have fun supporting our local community and organising a range of events to raise money for good causes, locally, nationally and internationally

-We are proud to have served Malton, Norton and District since 1963.
+We are proud to have worked across Malton, Norton and District since 1963.
 Lions meet the needs of local communities around the world.
 Our 1.4 million members in 46,000 clubs who perform community service in 210 countries and geographic areas are different in many ways, but share a core belief

 COMMUNITY IS WHAT WE MAKE IT